 - Add vanilla, maple extract, and egg.

-- With the mixer on add flour, baking soda, and salt.
+- With the mixer on add flour, baking soda, collagen powder, and salt.
 Mix just until well combined and dough forms.
 Stir in chopped pecans.

 - Turn cookie dough onto a piece of plastic wrap.
 Roll into a log, about 12-inches long.

 - Cut dough into small disks and place on a prepared baking sheet.
 Top with an extra pecan if desired.

 - Bake 12-14 minutes, or until golden brown.

 - Fiber: 2g

 - Protein: 3g